 Imports have become cheaper: Post GST, you can import fabric @ 15%.
 Earlier it was @27–29%.
 This is another nail for the weaver!
 Not only has GST rendered him uncompetitive against local integrated players, it has taken away the protection that the government provided via import duty!

 The migrant traders owing to his scale buys from the local weavers.
 His costs are bound to rise rendering him uncompetitive.

 Reporting and Compliance

-Transaction level reporting as mandated by the GST will mean that the booming parallel economy will collapse!
+Transaction-level reporting as mandated by the GST will mean that the booming parallel economy will collapse!
 Cash Capital that the trader generated over decades can no longer be deployed in his business.
 The thriving parallel economy was a tool to cut costs will collapse!
-GST almost forces that you buy from organised players, and this will, in the Surat’s textile sector, mean that the cost of purchase for these migrant-traders will go up!
-Bank loans will increase — servicing them will be additional cost for the trader.
+GST almost forces that you buy from organized players, and this will, in the Surat’s textile sector, mean that the cost of purchase for these migrant-traders will go up!
+Bank loans will increase — servicing them will be an additional cost for the trader.

 Other Operational Issues

 The thousands of housewives working from home stitching laces, sticking diamonds could lose their jobs — lest someone amongst them organizes them into a GST compliant outfit.
 Even when that happens the costs of the chain increases!